 The Lawrence Zollicoffer Symposium Fundraiser

-SNMA’s annual Fall Affair will be held on Friday, November 16, 2012 at the George Watts Hill Alumni Center at 7:00pm.
-Our speaker will be UNC alumnus Dr. Kevin Thomas who will deliver a talk entitled "Racial Disparities/Differences in Therapies for Sudden Cardiac Arrest: Time for Action ."
-We hope that you will be able to join us for this event.
+SNMA’s Fall Affair was held on Friday, November 16, 2012 at the George Watts Hill Alumni Center at 7:00pm.
+Our speaker was UNC alumnus Dr. Kevin Thomas who delivered a talk entitled "Racial Disparities/Differences in Therapies for Sudden Cardiac Arrest: Time for Action ."